Palm Springs International Airport: 2020-present: Record-breaking growth

 In December 2022, PSP announced it will be doubling the number of restaurants and renovating the airport's current shops, along with adding duty-free shopping for the first time in the airport's history.
-The multi-phase project is expected to begin in February 2023, and be completed by the end of 2024.
+The multi-phase project began in 2023.
+In February 2023, PSP was awarded $5.7 million to renovate and expand the baggage claim area.
+That same month, the airport launched a master plan process in an attempt to expand the airport while maintaining the mid-century aesthetic.

+In 2024, JetBlue ended service to PSP, citing underperformance and lack of demand.
+Simultaneously, United Airlines launched its own seasonal transcontinental flights between PSP and Washington-Dulles.
+In addition, Frontier returned to PSP with flights to Denver and San Francisco, while Porter Airlines launched new service to Toronto-Pearson.
+That same year, PSP launched a "Stay and Play" program, allowing non-travelers to greet loved ones at the gate, visit shops and restaurants, or plane spot from the outdoor courtyard.

+In 2025, Alaska Airlines upgraded its long-running Portland flights from seasonal to year-round to meet increased demand during summer, bringing the total number of year-round destinations to 14.

 U.S. customs clearance

 Although a true international airport, PSP only has U.S. customs and immigration facilities for general aviation aircraft including business jets.
 All international airline flights are currently operated from Canadian cities that have pre-clearance facilities.

 Terminals

-PSP's passenger terminal consists of three parts—the main building, the elevated Sonny Bono Concourse to the north, and a yet-unnamed concourse to the south.
+PSP's passenger terminal consists of three parts—the main building, the elevated Sonny Bono Concourse to the north, and the Agua Caliente Concourse to the south.
 The airport has 19 total gates.
 Airside, it has a unique open-air layout in that all passenger walkways connecting these structures are roofless.

 Main Building

 The main building is the land side of the airport.
-Road traffic accesses the airport directly off of Tahquitz Canyon Way (from downtown) or Kirk Douglas Way, itself fed by Ramon Road from points east.
+Road traffic accesses the airport directly off of Tahquitz Canyon Way (from downtown) or Kirk Douglas Way (from points east).
 Uncovered parking areas are directly in front of the building.
 The center section houses the security screening area and automatic doors to/from the open-air walkways airside.
 Ticketing is on the right (south) wing, while baggage claim and car rental counters are on the left (north).
 The main building opened in 1966 and was designed by Donald Wrexler.

 Departing passengers are routed first to airline ticket counters or kiosks for checking in.
 Since all gates at Palm Springs are in the two outlying concourses, passengers must pass through the security screening area for admittance into the secure air side of the airport.

+Pre-Security, there is a coffee stand.